This article is updated regularly. It was last updated in April 2023.

-Don’t you just love that feeling of totally losing yourself in a good movie?
-With so much disruption to cinemas since the start of the pandemic, settling down at home with some popcorn to watch a movie has taken on a whole new level of importance.
+Don’t you love the feeling of losing yourself in a good movie?
+With so much disruption to the operation of theaters since the start of the pandemic, settling down on a comfy couch with some popcorn to watch a movie has taken on a whole new level of importance.

-Naturally, working in the language services industry means I have a particular interest in foreign movies when it comes to what I choose to stream.
-As such, I thought it was worth looking at some of the best foreign films on Netflix, Amazon Prime and other streaming services.
+Naturally, working in the language services industry means I tilt toward the best foreign movies when choosing what I want to stream.
+Let’s look at some of the best foreign films on Netflix, Amazon Prime, and other streaming services.

 Before I dive into a roundup of the best foreign films, I want to quickly make the case for watching them.
-First and foremost, of course, is the simple enjoyment of watching a movie – of immersing yourself in the plot and the cinematography.
-But that’s not the only benefit when it comes to watching foreign films.
+First and foremost, the simple act of watching a movie can immerse you in a fascinating plot and breathtaking cinematography.
+However, you will enjoy other benefits while watching foreign films.

-If you’re learning a foreign language, then watching movies created in that language, even if they’re not the best foreign films ever, can be a huge help.
-Watching with subtitles can help attune your ear to the sound of the language.
-It can also help you to pick up new words as you watch, as well as embedding those words you already know.
+If you wish to learn a foreign language, watching movies created in that language can help, even if they do not rank as the best foreign films ever.
+Watching with subtitles can attune your ear to the sound of the language, introduce you to new words, and reinforce the words you already know.

-By the way, if you’re currently considering which language to learn next, why not check out the link below to take a look at the world’s fastest growing languages?
+By the way, if you find yourself thinking about which language to learn next, check out the link below to take a look at the world’s fastest-growing languages.

 Read more: The Fastest Growing Languages in the World

 Foreign movies can provide you with deep insight into other cultures.
 The settings, attitudes, and behaviors prove incredibly revealing, even in films with fictional plots.

 During your search for cultural understanding, you can leverage some of the most popular streaming platforms, which often have some of the best foreign language films currently available.